The regulatory framework

 The global average investor relations budget is around $371,000 per year[4] — covering staff, advisers, events, and tools.
 For FTSE 100 companies, the figure is considerably higher.
 For small caps on AIM, it may be a fraction of that, often handled by management directly.

-This creates a two-tier system: large companies can engage deeply with analysts and investors, while smaller companies struggle to be heard at all.
+This creates a two-tier system: large companies can engage deeply with analysts and investors, while smaller companies struggle to be heard at all — despite having the highest proportion of retail shareholders who need that engagement most.

 The information gap